NDagestad/url_handler/README.md

 like [this](https://git.dagestad.fr/~nicolai/bin/tree/d427aea871ec91b61c73f70d24aeadfad509326a/item/url_handler)

-A 200 line bash script isn't that bad, but it is really not the ideal medium to handle something as complexe as URI handling.
-I say URI, because this has evolved into a sort of replacement of xdg-open, by being also able to open paths to local resources, but different 🙃
+A 200 line bash script isn't that bad, but it is really not the ideal medium to handle something as complexe as URIs.
+I say URI, because this has evolved into a sort of replacement of xdg-open, by being also able to open paths to local resources but different 🙃.
+(A bit like [plumber](https://9fans.github.io/plan9port/man/man4/plumber.html), but reallynot to the same extent)

 Upstream is [https://sr.ht/~nicolai_dagestad/url_handler/](https://sr.ht/~nicolai_dagestad/url_handler/)
 in case this is uploaded somwhere else.